alexislours/crcpedia/tables/ItemParam.md

 **Hashed string**: ItemGender.hshCstringRef

-**Notes**: Seems to prevent villagers from wearing non-matching gendered items?
-(What's NpcGender then?)
+**Notes**: Prevents villagers from wearing non-matching gendered items, and prevents gifting clothes that doesn't match either the player's or villager's gender (don't know what the difference with NpcGender is)

 **Versions**: